nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-22591](https://jira.nuxeo.com/browse/NXP-22591).

+#### New Layout For Folderish Documents {{since '9.3'}}

+The folder view (and view of other folderish documents) has been improved so that more space is dedicated to the content listing of the folder while displaying metadata of the folder above the listing.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-22997](https://jira.nuxeo.com/browse/NXP-22997).

+#### Better Document Edit User Experience {{since '9.3'}}

+More space has been dedicated to metadata edit experience, by using a pop-in that displays metadata edit page full screen.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-22989](https://jira.nuxeo.com/browse/NXP-22989).

 #### Storyboard on Video Layout {{since '9.2'}}

 The storyboard has been added to Web UI view of videos.